rubyfu/RubyFu/contribution.md

 # Contribution
 This book is under GPLv3[^1] License so we appreciate all kind of contributions.

+Note: The code in this book is tested on Ruby version > 2.2.0

 ## Contribution methods
 There are several kind of contributions could help this book to get the best result